abhinav4848/Obsidian-Medicine/pityriasis rosea.md

 ---
 Pityriasis rosea typically presents with a
-- **Herald patch**- usually on trunk. ( #Mnemonic: herald patch is a rose that grows into a tree)
+- **Herald patch**- Salmon coloured.
+Usually on trunk.
+	#Mnemonic: *herald patch is a rose that grows into a tree*
-- followed by discrete, erythematous, oval, scaly patches which follow a characteristic distribution
+- Followed by discrete, erythematous, oval, scaly patches which follow a characteristic distribution
 	- longitudinal diameters of the oval lesions run parallel to lines of Langer.
-- This may produce a 'fir-tree' 🌲appearance.
+- Can produce a Christmas 'fir-tree'🌲appearance.

 *Herald patch: often mistaken for [[tinea corporis|Ringworm]]* *Can even go to lower limbs.*